yosefHesham/codeforces-mostafa-saad-sheet/README.md

 or if you tried your hard after (thinking - checking problem tutorial) and could not solve it. note that this is not the best solution you will find across the internet :D good luck :)

+i will upload more  problems once i solve them.